stereoabuse/Metal-Earth/README.md

-# LOTR Band Names 🧙‍♂️ 🎸
+# Metal Earth 🧙‍♂️ 🎸
-AKA metal-earth
+A Lord of the Rings metal band name verifier

 Find metal bands named after characters, places, and concepts from Tolkien's works.
 This project scrapes proper nouns from Tolkien texts and cross-references them with Metal Archives to discover bands inspired by Middle-earth.